-Augmented reality is a digital technology that allows us the place digital assets over the real world.
+Augmented reality (AR) is a digital technology that allows us the place digital assets over the real world.
 Want to be a White Walker from Game of Thrones?
 No problem.
 Want to see what a couch from Ikea looks like in your living room before you ever bust out your credit card?
-Totally simple with augmented reality as well.
+Totally simple with AR as well.

 There are two key components required for an AR experience.
 First, you need a digital display and second, you need what we call tractability.

 AR displays can be anything from your iPad to a mobile phone or even a pair of augmented reality glasses.
 These displays give the ability to display or show 3D assets over the real world, creating the optical illusion that the object is actually there in the room with you.
 The quality, cost, and overall performance of AR displays range widely.